VHCosta/pokemon-availability-server/README.md

 ### Client
 You may find the Client repo [here](https://github.com/VHCosta/pokemon-availability-client).

-## Known issues
+## Known bugs/issues/things to improve

-* Some Pokemon are missing Evolution method data if their previous form was only obtainable by evolving. _(Example: On selecting Pokemon Red, Ivysaur is only obtainable through evolving the starter Bulbasaur, so it gets the Evolution tag.
-Venusaur is missing its tag.)_
+* Filtering Slot 2 data is currently handled in the frontend rendering logic with some if-statements.
+This verification should be moved to the backend, unless enough interest in the current functionality is voiced.
 * Currently I am testing the app with a locally cached copy of the API data, cloned from [here](https://github.com/PokeAPI/pokeapi), to avoid potential rate limits.
 I have not since tested using the official API, so you may have to do the same to run locally.

 ## Future Plans:

-* Have the data be served from within the app instead of PokeAPI to avoid rate limits.
+* Have the data be served entirely from within the app instead of PokeAPI to avoid rate limits.

 ## Credits